wazuh/wazuh-documentation/source/cloud-service/archived-data/configuration.rst

 Your environment is configured by default to send Wazuh output files to archived data.

-There are two types of Wazuh output files:
+There are two Wazuh output files in JSON format:

 - The file ``/var/ossec/logs/archives/archives.json`` contains all events, whether they triggered a rule or not.
 This is sent to archived data if the setting ``logall_json`` is set to ``yes``.